 At this time the Cleveland Fed does not sponsor international students.
 Applicants must meet one of the following requirements:

-Yes, in addition to the RA position, the Research Department at the Cleveland Fed also has an economic analyst position ideal for candidates with at least 5 years of work-related experience.
-This position differs from the RA role in that economic analysts usually have more autonomy and greater responsibilities.
+Yes, in addition to the research analyst position, the Research Department at the Cleveland Fed also has an economic analyst position ideal for candidates with at least 5 years of work-related experience.
+This position differs from the research analyst role in that economic analysts usually have more autonomy and greater responsibilities.
 In addition, a master’s degree is preferred for this role.